 What do you say about a dead six-year-old?

-When I arrived, TV crews had packed the town centre, recording segments with the Honan Funeral Home in the background.
+When I arrived, TV crews had packed the town center, recording segments with the Honan Funeral Home in the background.
 One cameraperson wept.
 Inside, a viewing for Jack Pinto, also six, was underway.
-Men surrounded his small casket, wailing in grief; as I approached I realised it was open.
-I hadn’t been ready for the sight of Jack’s lifeless face, which is now seared in my mind presumably for life.
-On the radio that morning I’d heard he liked swimming and the New York Giants – a woefully inadequate obituary it would seem.
+Men surrounded his small casket, wailing in grief; as I approached, I realized it was open.
+I hadn’t been ready for the sight of Jack’s lifeless face, which is now etched in my memory, presumably for life.
+On the radio that morning, I’d heard he liked swimming and the New York Giants—a woefully inadequate obituary, it would seem.
 But what more is there to say?

 Later, I drove to the house where Adam Lanza, the perpetrator, lived with his mother.
 Police were stationed outside; investigators went in and out the front door.
-The house is huge and palatial, like every other house in Sandy Hook; a very affluent village in Newtown.
-One officer told me that neighbours had requested they keep media off their property.
-When I momentarily stepped on someone’s lawn, a TV guy shouted “Better be careful!
-They’re gonna kick you out of here”.
+The house is huge and palatial, like every other house in Sandy Hook, a very affluent village within Newtown.
+One officer told me that neighbors had requested they keep media off their property.
+When I momentarily stepped on someone’s lawn, a TV guy shouted, “Better be careful!
+They’re gonna kick you out of here.”

 Massive news vans clogged Sandy Hook, causing traffic jams.
-Apparently dozens and dozens of networks all needed their own “live shot” from the scene, which is not only a poor use of resources but totally obnoxious.
-People were trying to cope with trauma – they didn’t need to be badgered by hoardes of idiot journalists.
-I asked Maurice Dubois who was “reporting” live on the scene for CBS 2 New York, if he felt there was an excess of TV news media in town.
-“That could be said” he conceded, but declined to elaborate.
+Apparently dozens and dozens of networks all needed their own “live shot” from the scene, which is not only a poor use of resources, but totally obnoxious.
+People were trying to cope with trauma—they didn’t need to be badgered by hordes of idiot journalists.
+I asked Maurice Dubois, “reporting” live on the scene for CBS 2 New York, if he felt there was an excess of TV news media in town.
+“That could be said,” he conceded, but declined to elaborate.

-One 24-year-old resident told me that journalists had even got in the faces of mourners attempting to enter and exit Saint Rose’s church.
-Consequently, two signs declaring “NO PRESS” were affixed in front of the church on Monday and a cop was on the lookout for anyone who might try to violate the injunction.
+One 24-year-old resident told me that journalists had even gotten in the faces of mourners attempting to enter and exit Saint Rose’s church.
+Consequently, two signs declaring “NO PRESS” were affixed in front of the church Monday, and a cop was on the lookout for anyone who might try to violate the injunction.
 I saw a total of five signs with similar messages in different parts of town.
 The resident who mentioned the harassment identified himself only as Thomas, citing past experiences in which reporters had misrepresented him.
-The media’s conduct so far was “disgusting” he said.
+The media’s conduct so far was “disgusting,” he said.

 Michael Tracey is a journalist based in Brooklyn, New York.